Source: MARKET.US - Data: NGOC DUC - Graphics: TAN DAT

 On June 23, the Wall Street Journal confirmed that Apple is negotiating with Meta (Facebook's parent company) about integrating the artificial intelligence (AI) chatbot Llama 3 into the company's Apple Intelligence platform.

-If signed, this would be an unbelievable handshake between two technology companies that have been on opposite sides of the "battle line" for many years, but also reflects the general trend of the entire AI industry.
+If signed, this will be an unbelievable handshake between two technology companies that have been on opposite sides of the "battle line" for many years, but also reflects the general trend of the entire AI industry.

 Race on iPhone

-Citing sources familiar with the technology industry, the Wall Street Journal (WSJ) confirmed that the leaders of the two billion-dollar technology corporations have begun negotiations to bring Llama 3 to Apple's most advanced devices.
+Citing a source familiar with the technology industry, the Wall Street Journal (WSJ) confirmed that the leaders of the two billion-dollar technology corporations have begun negotiations to bring Llama 3 to Apple's most advanced devices.
 If the negotiation process is successful, Llama 3 will be one of the AI chatbots (virtual communication tools) that users can choose to integrate into Apple's operating system.

 Like other popular AI chatbots such as ChatGPT (OpenAI), Gemini (Google), CoPilot (Microsoft)..., Meta's Llama 3 has the ability to receive data in text, images, voice... to process and return results according to user requests.